Mami-Em/anagram/README.md

 # anagram
-A code that will compare two strings and tell if they are anagrams or not
+Compare two strings and tell if they are anagrams or not.

+- check if the two words are using the same character
+- if they do so, it will tell they are anagrams
+- if not it will tell if there are similarities or if they are not anagrams at all